zwazoe/router-post/README.md

 	];
   ````

-  4. You may then call routerPost.objectify to turn your payload to the desired data.
+  - You may then call routerPost.objectify to turn your payload to the desired data.
   The first argument is where the payload is comming from.
 The second argument is the actual payload map.

   ````
   	let data = routerPost.objectify(req.body.place, mapPayload);
   ````
    Their is a third argument which is called the separator.
 The default is '-'.
-Therefore, if you have any field that includes a -, you'll have to change the seprator.
+Therefore, if you have any field that includes a -, you'll have to change the separator.

   for example.
 If formated_address was written formated-address.
   but you did not want formated-address to be an array.